This page was prepared, updated, and featured throughout the month of February. It will now most likely stay relatively dormant until next year.

 Black History matters year-round.
 Below are tons of interesting and important learning resources to explore.

-Over the last two years, we have been reminded again of the impact that anti-Black racism and injustice has in our society, not only in the United States, but here in Canada, and more specifically within our individual communities.
+Yet again last month, we were reminded of the impact that anti-Black racism and injustice has in our society, not only in the United States, but here in Canada, and more specifically within our individual communities.
 The ongoing deaths resulting from police actions have brought to the forefront the reality that systemic racism continues to exist and the profound and tragic impact it has on the lives and communities of Black, Indigenous, and People of Colour.

 The Western Québec School Board is committed to inclusion, justice, and equity.
 We understand and acknowledge that there is work to be done within our learning community, as it is fundamentally important to stand together to battle all forms of racism and discrimination.
 We recognize the experiences of our communities and are committed to listening, responding and supporting our students, families and communities.